 More information about bus travel.

 It takes around 25 minutes to cycle from Lancaster Railway Station to the campus, around the same time that the bus journey takes.
-An off-road cycle route runs from Whinfell Drive in Hala and enters the campus near Bailrigg House and County College.
+An off-road cycle route runs from Whinfell Drive in Hala and enters the campus through a choice of two cycle routes, either through the Health Innovation Campus or through Bailrigg village and by County College.